-An upgrade of the BFSR or the GLC deposit rating is unlikely, as reflected in the aforementioned negative outlook on the deposit rating.
+An upgrade of the BFSR or the GLC deposit rating is unlikely as all ratings are on review for downgrade.

 What Could Change the Rating - Down

 The BFSR could be downgraded if there is: (i) any deterioration in asset quality or capitalisation that exceeds Moody's expectations; or (ii) any sign that the bank is unable to sustain its market positions.
 The GLC deposit rating could be downgraded if: (i) the BFSR deteriorates; or (ii) Moody's current assessment of the probability of systemic support for the bank declines.